Special routes of U.S. Route 74: Maxton–Lumberton alternate route

 U.S. Route 74 Alternate (US 74 Alt) was established in 2007 when mainline US 74 and I-74 were realigned to a new freeway south of the old route, between Maxton to near Lumberton.
 The route, just south of the banks of the Lumber River, goes through mostly farmland.
 In between, NC 710 connect travelers to Pembroke, where the University of North Carolina at Pembroke is located.
 Highway signs along the route are signed as "Alternate" or "ALT" above US 74; as opposed to US 74A, which is used in Western North Carolina.

 Chadbourn–Whiteville business loop

 U.S. Route 74 Business (US 74 Bus) was established in 1975 to replace the old mainline US 74 through Chadbourn and Whiteville.
 The route is mostly in concurrency with US 76 Business.

 Future

 Shelby Bypass

 U.S. Route 74 Bypass (US 74 Byp.) is the future designation of the Shelby Bypass; currently being constructed in phases.
 The designation, listed on NCDOT documents, has not been submitted/approved by AASHTO.

-As of July 2020, the segment from the exit with U.S. Route 74 to the current interchange of NC 226 (Polkville Road) has been open and further extensions of the route will be coming soon.
-The segment from NC 226 (Polkville Road) to NC 150 (Cherryville Road) is already on construction and will be subject to open to traffic in 2022.
-The last segment of the bypass will extend west of Stony Point Road to U.S. Route 74 Business in Kings Mountain which is subject to open in 2024.
+First segment opened in April 2020 from US 74, east of Mooresboro, to NC 226 (Polkville Road).
+In June 2025, the second segment was opened, extending the bypass to NC 150 (Cherryville Road).
+The last segment of the bypass will reunite with US 74 east of Shelby, near Long Branch Road, with an anticipated completion date in 2029.